-We consider the question whether the set of faithful parameters $T^{-1}(F_G)$ is typical in $\Theta$ with respect to the Euclidean topology, in particular for the following class of conditional exponential families \citep{feigin1981conditional}. \begin{definition} Let $\Xcal \subseteq \RR^m$ for some $m\in \NN$ and $\Ycal \subseteq \RR$ be codomains of random variables $X$ and $Y$, then a \emph{conditional exponential family} parametrised by $\theta \in \Theta \subseteq \RR^n$ is a set of conditional densities with respect to a $\sigma$-finite measure $\mu$ on $\Ycal$ of the form
+We consider the question whether the set of \emph{faithful parameters} $T^{-1}(F_G)$ is typical in $\Theta$ with respect to the Euclidean topology, in particular for the following class of conditional exponential family Bayesian networks, inspired by \cite{feigin1981conditional}. \begin{definition} Given a DAG $G$ with vertices $V$ and sample space $\Xcal_v \subseteq \RR$ for each $v\in V$, a \emph{conditional exponential family Bayesian network} has for each $v\in V$ a conditional density